artainmo/web-development/other/cybersecurity/README.md

 On the other hand, AI is also available to attackers who can collect and gain insights about a target and figure out the most opportune vector or time to attack.

 ## Codecademy course - Cybersecurity for Business
+### Cybersecurity team
+A security team could consist of the following roles.
+* The Security Operations Center, typically referred to as the “SOC”, is the function that is responsible for managing security incidents, detecting and resolving them.
+  * A SOC analysist detects the threats.
+  * Incident responders ward off incidents that have already taken place.
+  * Forensics investigate how to prevent an incident from reoccurring.
+  * Identity and access management ensures members of the organizations can access the tools they need to fulfill their responsibilities.
+  * Red team is similar to ethical hackers, they try to discover vulnerabilities in their own organization's program.
+* Security Governance, Risk, and Compliance, decides what security problems to prioritize or not, it verifies the company follows the law.
+  * Vulnerability management team is responsible for tracking vulnerabilities found within the company’s information systems, assisting in the remediation process, indicates what needs to be patched.
+  * Architects are responsible for security architecture which refers to how security is implemented in an organization.
+* Security Auditors are in charge of assessing the organization’s security posture by measuring it against industry standards, federal regulations, and recognized frameworks.
+We can think of audits as a big checklist of requirements that companies need to have.

+Processes provide strategies that allow cybersecurity teams to implement security while adopting best practices.
+* A popular strategy that many companies use is to follow a framework such as the The NIST Cybersecurity Framework.
+Frameworks provide a reference for cybersecurity teams to follow to identify gaps in their security architecture.
+* Collaboration between different subsets of the cybersecurity team is important.

+Lastly a team consists of technologies/tools used to monitor, assess, remediate and automate security processes.
+* Static Application Security Testing (SAST) is a tool used to identify vulnerabilities within own code base.
+The Open Web Application Security Project (OWASP) has a list of popular SAST tools.
+This allows the development team to fix problems before the applications are made public.
+* We can use a Dynamic Application Security Testing (DAST) tool to simulate cyberattacks on an application and check to see whether or not it has vulnerabilities that a real hacker can take advantage of.
+* The SOC team typically manages a Security Information and Event Management system (SIEM).
+A SIEM can provide real-time monitoring while analyzing events through logging.
+* Vulnerability Scanners: Scan networks and applications for common vulnerabilities.
+* Firewalls: Prevent unauthorized access within an internal network.
+* Antivirus Software: Applications that are used to detect and remove malware from a computer, network, or other system.
+With every new tool, we need to create an implementation plan.
+These types of plans ensure that the tool is assimilated into the environment and all involved parties are trained on how to use the new tool.<br>
+An implementation plan should also contain periodic assessments of the technology that is being adopted.
+It is never helpful to pay for a resource that is no longer being used to its full capacity.
+At the same time, there may be a new tool that can serve the needs of the company in a much more efficient manner.

+### Employee account policies
+Employee accounts can contain sensitive information, this should be protected through policies.

+A user account policy refers to the rules around having an account in your organization.<br>
+The password policy in your organization should have complexity requirements, for example employee passwords should have a certain length and use certain characters.<br>
+Typically, a password policy may ask you to change passwords every 6 months or every year.
+Old passwords are risky because data breaches can happen at any time, and if your password is found in a data breach, it is only a matter of time before a hacker is able to log in to your account.<br>
+Users that try different passwords to login can get blocked after a certain amounts of tries, this is called account lockout and can protect against brute-force attacks.<br>
+Passwords cannot be shared with others, re-used, stored in tools not authorized by the company, or written down.

+Account management is the practice of creating, deleting, and modifying accounts for users in an organization.
+Accounts have different levels of privileges, which means that some accounts are able to perform actions that other accounts can’t.
+Only accounts in use should exist and account privileges should not exceed what is necessary.<br>

+An employee acceptable use policy (AUP) is a list of rules that employees must follow when connected to the company’s network or when using company devices.<br>
+Acceptable use policies help prevent cybersecurity threats, avoid illegal or illicit activities from occurring on your network, and help maximize productivity by preventing access to certain sites during the workday.

+### Employee security awareness training

 ## Free tutorials